Statistical Inference for Model Parameters in Stochastic Gradient Descent

 A widely used optimization method for minimizing $F(x)$ is the \emph{stochastic gradient descent (SGD)}, which has a long history in optimization (see, e.g., \cite{robbins1951,PJ92,nemirovski2009robust}).
-In particular, let $x_0$ denote the starting point.
-SGD is an iterative algorithm, where the $n$-th iterate $x_n$ takes the following form,
+In particular, let $x_0$ denote any given starting point.
+SGD is an iterative algorithm, where the $i$-th iterate $x_i$ takes the following form,